emirvelic14/bootcamp-end/README.md

 - script.js – Handles app logic, API requests, and UI updates
 - images/ – Contains images for weather types and icons

-Installation and Running
+<h2>Installation and Running</h2>

-Download or clone the project to your computer.
+1. Download or clone the project to your computer.

-Open index.html in a web browser such as Chrome, Firefox, or Safari.
+2. Open index.html in a web browser such as Chrome, Firefox, or Safari.

-Type a location into the search bar and press Enter or click the search icon.
+3. Type a location into the search bar and press Enter or click the search icon.

-If the location is valid, the weather data will be displayed.
+4. If the location is valid, the weather data will be displayed.
 If not, an error message appears.

 No server or installation is required — the app runs directly in the browser.

-Testing
+<h2>Testing</h2>

 To verify that the app works correctly:

-Enter known cities like Stockholm, New York, or Tokyo.
+1. Enter known cities like Stockholm, New York, or Tokyo.
 Check that:

-Temperature, wind, and humidity are displayed correctly
+  - Temperature, wind, and humidity are displayed correctly

-The appropriate weather icon appears
+  - The appropriate weather icon appears

-Enter an invalid location, e.g., “abcxyz”, and confirm that the message Oops!
+2. Enter an invalid location, e.g., “abcxyz”, and confirm that the message Oops!
 Invalid location :/ is displayed.

-Test on both mobile and desktop to ensure the layout is responsive.
+3. Test on both mobile and desktop to ensure the layout is responsive.

 Features